sunscorched/sunscorched.github.io/_posts/2024-03-13-nonlinear.md

 ![label](/files/nl7.jpg)

+### Ruling Out Periodic Orbits

-Lastly, let's suppose we just change the original system (2) slightly by flipping the sign of the $y$ in the second equation.
+Let's suppose we just change the original system (2) slightly by flipping the sign of the $y$ in the second equation.
 $$\begin{cases}
 x'(t) = −x + x^3 + y \\
 y'(t) = -\nu x - y, \nu \in \mathbb{R}